The best plants for rooftop gardens: Make your green roof thrive

 Agaves are sculptural succulents with large, spiky leaves.
 They are hardy, architectural plants that thrive in dry, sunny locations.
 Some species remain compact, making them ideal for containers.
 They need full sun exposure, minimal water, and a well-drained substrate.
 They are slow-growing but need little care.

-Aloes are succulent plants that produce clusters of tubular flowers in winter.
-They're low-maintenance and offer vibrant blooms in winter.
+Aloes are succulent plants that produce clusters of tubular flowers.
+They're low-maintenance and offer vibrant blooms.
 Aloe vera is a well-known species that has medicinal uses.
 Plant them where they will receive direct sunlight, but they can also grow in partial shade.
 They need a well-drained substrate and occasional watering.

 Lavender is a fragrant, bushy plant with silvery leaves and purple-blue flowers.
 It adds fragrance and colour to your rooftop garden while being highly drought-tolerant.
 Lavender needs to be exposed to direct sunlight, and it should be planted in a well-drained substrate.
-It's drought-tolerant, but overwatering should be avoided.
+It's drought-tolerant, but it's best to avoid over-watering.

 Rosemary is a hardy herb that can double as a culinary plant.
-This woody herb has needle-like leaves and small, blue flowers.
+This woody herb has needle-like leaves and small blue flowers.
 It can be grown as a ground cover or small shrub.
-Rosemary thrives in the sun, with minimal water once established.
+Rosemary thrives in the sun, with minimal water needed once established.

 Oregano and thyme are low-growing herbs that are great for filling spaces.
 Both are fragrant herbs that can survive in tough conditions.
 Oregano has oval, green leaves, while thyme has smaller leaves and pink or purple flowers.
 Both types of herbs need direct sun and a well-drained substrate.
 They are excellent for culinary and ornamental purposes.